This is part 3 of the codetect series:

 Interested in contributing?
 Check out the GitHub issues.

-Lessons Learned: v0 → v2 in 3 Months
+Lessons So Far: v0 → v2 in 3 Months

 Building codetect from zero to v2 in three months taught me a few things: